 During the COVID-19 pandemic, we continue to offer services.
 Our crisis hotline is still open 24/7: 413-772-0806.
 Counseling and advocacy sessions are now over the phone and by video conferencing, and medical advocacy services are available upon request through the crisis hotline.

 We are here to serve survivors, of every race, gender, class, and background.
 Our services are available in English and Spanish; we have access to a multi-language interpreter program for other languages as well.
 Our buildings are wheelchair accessible.

 All of our survivor services are free of charge.
 We do not require health insurance or proof of citizenship.

 One of NELCWIT’s primary activities is providing crisis support in cases of domestic and sexual violence.
 After a domestic violence or sexual assault incident, NELCWIT advocates offer emotional support, safety planning, counseling, referrals and advocacy with the police, the courts, and the District Attorney’s office.
 As Franklin County and the North Quabbin region’s domestic violence and rape crisis center, we also offer 24-hour medical and police advocacy in cases of sexual assault.

-NELCWIT’s hotline provides emotional support, information, and resources for those dealing with domestic violence or sexual assault and is the primary entry to NELCWIT’s services for new clients.
-All hotline staff are familiar with the needs of individuals who have experienced sexual assault and domestic violence, and all have expertise regarding resources available in the Franklin County-North Quabbin area.
+NELCWIT’s crisis line provides emotional support, information, and resources for those dealing with domestic violence or sexual assault and is the primary entry to NELCWIT’s services for new clients.
+All crisis line staff are familiar with the needs of individuals who have experienced sexual assault and domestic violence, and all have expertise regarding resources available in the Franklin County-North Quabbin area.
 We have bilingual staff in Spanish and English, access to a multilingual interpreter program and TTY for use with hearing-impaired clients.
-NELCWIT’s hotline is staffed 24 hours a day, 7 days a week.
+NELCWIT’s crisis line is staffed 24 hours a day, 7 days a week.

 For immediate crisis intervention, please call our 24/7 Crisis Hotline: 413-772-0806